-The Newton 7.0 is an innovative optical bioluminescence and fluorescence imaging system designed with the user in mind.
+The Newton 7.0 is an innovative optical bioluminescence, fluorescence, and 3D tomographic imaging system designed with the user in mind.
 It is ideal for in vivo, ex vivo and in vitro imaging applications, allowing for simultaneous imaging of multiple animals or samples at a time.
-It’s advanced features and software are easy to navigate and optimized for a multi-imager interface.
-Furthermore, the user-friendly workflow and advanced system sensitivity facilitates time-saving signal acquisition for longitudinal studies.
+It’s advanced features and software are easy to navigate and optimized for a multi-user interface.
+Furthermore, the intuitive workflow and advanced system sensitivity facilitates time-saving signal acquisition for longitudinal studies.

 VILBER is a leading life science company developing and manufacturing fluorescence, chemiluminescence and bioluminescence imaging systems for applications ranging from small animal to cell biology research.
 Founded in 1954, Vilber is a leader in the molecular imaging sector, equipping more than 20,000 laboratories worldwide.
 An estimated 60,000 people use their products every day in over 100 countries.